 In July 2015 you launched Seen and Heard in Edmonton, a blog and podcast about bloggers and podcasts in Edmonton, Canada.
 What prompted you to launch the site?

 I started being aware of Edmonton’s thriving blog scene when I was digital editor at the Edmonton Journal.
-I deeply admired this group of people who loved writing so much that they did for free in their spare time, and I was particularly interested in those who used their space to pay attention to different aspects of the city, whether it was hockey or fashion or politics or the arts or food or whatever.
 Then podcasting started to come along, and I found myself listening to local podcasts as well.
 I’m a sucker for passion in action.

 In the summer of 2015, I had an opportunity to attend a program hosted at the Tow-Knight Center for Entrepreneurial Journalism in New York.
 I used the program to workshop an idea to build a local podcast network to help local podcasters make some money by providing a new kind of marketing opportunity for local business.

-Can you speculate on the trends in local journalism in 2017?
+Can you speculate on the trends in local journalism?

 I think there’s going to be a lot of room for new things to grow as traditional sources of local journalism shrink.
 I grab onto the hopeful parts of what Erin Millar of Discourse Media predicted in the annual Nieman Labs roundup on the future of journalism.
 There’s a vacuum to fill; there are communities to serve; there are successes to emulate.
 We’ve just got to find a way to make it sustainable.